British picture framemakers, 1600-1950 - H

 In 1791 Hudson was storing an old master painting on behalf of Gavin Hamilton, the Rome-based artist and dealer, and had instructions to deliver the work to a potential purchaser, Lord Archibald Hamilton, according to a letter from Gavin Hamilton (Brendan Cassidy, The Life & Letters of Gavin Hamilton (1723-1798), 2012, vol.1, p.35, vol.2, p.154).

 In September 1793 Hudson was paid for rich frames and glasses, made in 1791 for pastels by John Russell of the Prince of Wales and Mrs Fitzherbert (Millar 1969 p.109).
-He retired from trade in 1793 and his remaining stock was sold on his premises by Mr Christie in June that year (Morning Post 5 June 1793).

 For abbreviations, see Resources and bibliography.

 Henry Hue, Edinburgh from 1695, a little above the Nether Bow to 1709, World’s End Close from 1709, gilder.
 Jacques Hue, Edinburgh from 1695, World’s End Close 1699, gilder.